sangmain/ai_study/README.md

 # ai_study
-study on machine learning mainly using keras
+This project is a study on machine learning mainly using keras